Four-day working week trial at Perpetual Guardian a success, boss wants to make it permanent

 During March and April, Perpetual Guardian conducted what was essentially a corporate experiment in allowing the company's 240-person staff to retain full pay as well as a three-day weekend.

-To ensure an objective analysis, Barnes invited academic researchers Jarrod Harr, a professor of human resource management at AUT, Dr Helen Delaney, a senior lecturer at the University of Auckland Business School, into the building to observe the impact of the trial on the workforce.
+To ensure an objective analysis, Barnes invited academic researchers Jarrod Haar, a professor of human resource management at AUT, Dr Helen Delaney, a senior lecturer at the University of Auckland Business School, into the building to observe the impact of the trial on the workforce.

-From the outset, there was always the risk that reducing work hours would increase the stress on staff to achieve objectives while also leading to lower levels output as working time was cut by a fifth.
+From the outset, there was always the risk that reducing work hours would increase the stress on staff to achieve objectives while also leading to lower levels of output as working time was cut by a fifth.

 But, as the trial rolled on, the researchers found quite the opposite to occur.

-"What we've seen is a massive increase in engagement and staff satisfaction about the work they do, a massive increase in staff intention to continue to work with the company and we've seen no drop in productivity," says Barnes.
+"What we've seen is a massive increase in engagement and staff satisfaction about the work they do, a massive increase in staff intention to continue to work with the company and we've seen no drop in productivity," said Barnes.

-The issue productivity is particularly pertinent because businesses pay their staff for what they produce – and with a reduction of time comes the risk of reducing the output.
+The issue of productivity is particularly pertinent because businesses pay their staff for what they produce – and with a reduction of time comes the risk of reducing the output.

 Barnes says that the trial shows that the reduced hours, in fact, had no impact on staff fulfilling their weekly tasks.

 "Our leadership team reported that there was broadly no change in company outputs pre and during the trial.
-They perceived no reduction in job performance and the survey data showed a marginal increase across most teams," Barnes says.
+They perceived no reduction in job performance and the survey data showed a marginal increase across most teams."

 Barnes believes this is important in starting a broader conversation across the New Zealand workforce, particularly in light of the OECD's two-yearly review of the economy showing that New Zealand lags well below leading countries in terms of productivity.